Sleep Apnea and Weight Loss Resistance

 The Weight-Sleep Cycle

-Without intervention, metabolic health continues to decline.
+Without intervention, metabolic health continues to decline, and weight loss becomes increasingly difficult despite dietary efforts.

 A Medical Pathway Forward